 Overview

 This policy recognizes that graduate students lead complicated lives, which may include parenthood.
-This policy is designed to protect any graduate student who becomes a parent while he/she is also enrolled as a student.
+This policy is designed to protect any graduate student who becomes a parent while enrolled as a student.

 This policy establishes minimum protections for students, but hiring units are encouraged to work with students to allow up to six weeks of paid time-off for the birth or adoption of a child.